ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 * **Parameters:**
   - name: The name of the Solid Model.
-  - id: The Id of the Solid Model.
+  - id: The ID of the Solid Model.
-  - active : Active status fo the Solid Model.
+  - active: Active status fo the Solid Model.
   - element_sets: A list of Element Sets.
   - ex_type:
     Extrusion method.
 Possible values are: